jessemp3/linkInpage.prototip/README.md

 # lading-page
-Only a lading page i do
+Only a lading page i did

 And u can take or to improve !